macchinajs/macchina/readme.md

 ![raptors, beware!](./assets/raptors.jpg "The raptor fences are down")

 ## Introduction
-fabo is a small serverless framework for auto generating rest api's on top of a yaml configurations.
+macchina is a small serverless framework for auto generating rest api's on top of a yaml configurations.
 It was made out of necessity of reducing boilerplate and being able to provide sensible defaults for scaffolding serverless + mongodb projects.

-feedback @[publicbuilds](https://www.publicbuilds.com)(which is built with fabo): https://www.publicbuilds.com/builds/fpaboim/FABOjs
+feedback @[publicbuilds](https://www.publicbuilds.com)(which is built with macchina): https://www.publicbuilds.com/builds/fpaboim/macchinajs

 ## Features
 - [x] Serverless